-- make frequent visits to hospitals in different areas
+- making frequent visits to hospitals in different areas

-- claim to have a history of complex and serious medical conditions with little documentary evidence to support this (people often claim they have spent a long time out of the country)
+- claiming to have a history of complex and serious medical conditions with no or little supporting documentary evidence – people often claim they've spent a long time out of the country

-- have symptoms that do not correspond to test results
+- having symptoms that don't correspond to test results

-- have symptoms that get worse for no apparent reason
+- having symptoms that get worse for no apparent reason

-- receive few or no hospital visitors (many people with Munchausen's syndrome adopt a solitary lifestyle and have little contact with friends or family)
+- receiving few or no hospital visitors – many people with Munchausen's syndrome adopt a solitary lifestyle and have little contact with friends or family

-- be willing to undergo often painful or dangerous tests and procedures
+- being willing to undergo often painful or dangerous tests and procedures

-- report symptoms that are vague and inconsistent, or report a pattern of symptoms that are ‘textbook examples’ of certain conditions
+- reporting symptoms that are vague and inconsistent, or reporting a pattern of symptoms that are "textbook examples" of certain conditions

-- tell highly unbelievable and often very elaborate stories about their past, such as claiming to be a decorated war hero or that their parents are fantastically rich and powerful
+- telling highly unbelievable and often very elaborate stories about their past – such as claiming to be a decorated war hero or that their parents are fantastically rich and powerful

 Munchausen's by internet

-A relatively new condition has been labelled Munchausen's by internet.
-This is where a person joins an internet support group for people with a serious health condition, such as cystic fibrosis or leukaemia, and then claims to have the illness themselves.
+Munchausen's by internet is a relatively new phenomenon where a person joins an internet support group for people with a serious health condition, such as cystic fibrosis or leukaemia, and then claims to have the illness themselves.

-While these actions may only be confined to the internet, they can have an incredibly destructive effect on support groups and online communities.
-People with genuine health conditions have reported feelings of betrayal and anger upon discovering they have been lied to.
+While these actions may only be confined to the internet, they can have a significant negative impact on support groups and online communities.
+For example, people with genuine health conditions have reported feelings of betrayal and anger upon discovering they've been lied to.

-- Their posts and messages seem to contain large chunks of information that appear to have been directly copied from health websites, such as NHS Choices.
+- posts and messages that contain large chunks of information and appear to have been directly copied from health websites, such as NHS Choices

-- They report experiencing symptoms that appear much more severe than most people would experience.
+- reports of experiencing symptoms that appear to be much more severe than most people would experience

-- They claim to have near-fatal bouts of illness followed by a miraculous recovery.
+- making claims of near-fatal bouts of illness followed by a miraculous recovery

-- They make fantastic claims which they later contradict or which others disprove at a later date.
-For example, they may claim to be attending a certain hospital that does not actually exist.
+- making fantastic claims that they later contradict or are shown to be false by other people – for example, they may claim to be attending a certain hospital that doesn't actually exist

-- They claim to have continual dramatic events in their life, such as loved ones dying or being the victim of a violent crime, particularly when other group members have become a focus of attention.
+- claiming to have continual dramatic events in their life, such as loved ones dying or being the victim of a violent crime, particularly when other group members have become a focus of attention

-- They feign an attitude of unconcern when they talk about serious problems, probably to attract attention and sympathy.
+- pretending to be unconcerned when they talk about serious problems, probably to attract attention and sympathy

-- Other ‘people’ claim to post on their behalf, such as a parent or partner, but they use exactly the same pattern of writing.
+- other "people" claiming to post on their behalf, such as a parent or partner, but they use exactly the same style of writing